apeng-singlestore/singlestore-sqrl-for-chatgpt/README.md

 The plugin should now be installed and enabled!

+If you'd like to use your own database, change the username, password, and endpoint URL in main.py.

 Right now the plugin is capable of understanding and running queries to answer questions.
 Try asking for the table shape, or just asking questions!